5 things to know about the City Harvest trial

 Not scandalous, exactly, but there has been plenty of drama.

-One of the accused, former church investment manager Chew Eng Han, quit City Harvest last June (2013) and has been keeping apart from the others in court.
+One of the accused, former church investment manager Chew Eng Han, quit City Harvest in June 2013 and has been keeping apart from the others in court.
 He has also discharged his lawyer and is now defending himself.

 He wrote in a blog post that he had been tolerating "betrayal, slander, ingratitude, denial and lies, manipulation and control, greed, pride, hypocrisy, abuse of authority, practice of favoritism and different standards".